-In light of the information presented in Section 3, the behavior of the mix is most anomalous in the 1920 episode.
-According to all the measures considered there, the lending channel should have been stronger in the 1920's than during any later period.
-Yet, during the one monetary contraction in the 1920's the mix behaves exactly contrary to the implications of the lending hypothesis.
+In light of the information presented in section 8.2, the behavior of the mix is most anomalous in the 1920 episode.
+According to all the measures considered there, the lending channel should have been stronger in the 1920s than during any later period.
+Yet, during the one monetary contraction in the 1920s the mix behaves exactly contrary to the implications of the lending hypothesis.
 The behavior of the mix in 1931 is also difficult to reconcile with the lending view.
-Although bank loans had declined as a fraction of bank assets by 1931, most of this decline presumably reflected an endogenous response of lending to the fall in output, rather than a structural change in the importance of the lending channel.
+Although bank loans had declined as a fraction of bank assets by 1931, most of this decline presumably reflected an endogenous response of lending